-T 2014 NAEP International Baccalaureate Organization Middle Years EU Key Competences for Lifelong UK Framework for Secondary PISA Framework for Technology and Society Programme Technology (2006) Learning - A European Framework (2007) ICT (2008) Assessment of ICT Literacy (2006) Interaction of Technology and Humans Students identify the problem to be solved.
+2014 - 2018 NAEP Technology and Society International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006) Interaction of Technology and Humans Students identify the problem to be solved.
 Understanding the potential of IST to support creativity and innovation for personal fulfillment, social inclusion and employability.
 Interest in using IST to broaden horizons by taking part in communities and networks for cultural, social, and professional purposes.
 Effects of Technology on the Natural World Students identify the problem to be solved.
-Effects of Technology on the World of Information and Knowledge Ethics, Equity, and Responsibility During the course, students should: • Carry out units of work in technology using materials and techniques safely and responsibly • Provide evidence of personal engagement with the subject (motivation, independence, general positive attitude) when working in technology.
+Effects of Technology on the World of Information and Knowledge Ethics, Equity, and Responsibility During the course, students should: Carry out units of work in technology using materials and techniques safely and responsibly Provide evidence of personal engagement with the subject (motivation, independence, general positive attitude) when working in technology.
 Positive attitude and sensitivity to safe and responsible use of the Internet, including privacy issues and cultural differences.

-2014 NAEP Design and Systems International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006)
+2014 - 2018 NAEP Design and Systems International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006)

-Nature of Technology ( ) ( )
+Nature of Technology

 Engineering Design Students formulate a design specification.
 Students design the product/solution.
 Students plan the product/solution.
 Students follow the plan.
 Students create the product/solution.
 2 Developing ideas 2.2 Models and modeling 4 Evaluating 4.1 Evaluating work

 Maintenance and Troubleshooting

 Systems Thinking